A League of Their Own: Plot

 The teammates bond.
 Marla marries a man named Nelson whom she met on a raucous roadhouse outing and leaves the team for the rest of the season, Mae teaches Shirley to read, and Evelyn writes a team song.
-As Dottie is made the face of the league, Kit becomes resentful and their sibling rivalry intensifies, resulting in Kit's trade to the Racine Belles.
+Lowenstein promotes Dottie as the face of the league, making Kit resentful.
+Their sibling rivalry intensifies, resulting in Kit's trade to the Racine Belles.

 The Peaches end the season with the league's best record, qualifying for the World Series.
-Jimmy gives Betty a telegram informing her that her husband was killed in action in the Pacific Theater.
+Betty receives a telegram, informing her that her husband was killed in action in the Pacific Theater.
 Grief-stricken, she leaves the team.
 That evening, Dottie receives a surprise when Bob shows up, having been wounded and discharged from the Army.
 Jimmy discovers that Dottie is going home with Bob.
 Unable to persuade her to play in the World Series, he tells her she will regret her decision.

 The Peaches face the Belles in the World Series, which goes the full seven games.
 Dottie rejoins the Peaches for the seventh game, while Kit is the starting pitcher for the Belles.
 With the Belles leading by a run in the top of the ninth, Dottie drives in the go-ahead run.
 Kit is distraught, but gets a second chance when she comes to bat with two outs in the bottom of the ninth.
-She gets a hit and ignoring the third base coach's sign to stop, scores the winning run by knocking her sister over at the plate and dislodging the ball from Dottie's hand.
+She gets a hit and, ignoring the third base coach's sign to stop, scores the winning run by colliding with Dottie at the plate.
+After the collision Dottie drops the ball, so the run counts.

 The sellout crowd convinces Harvey to give Lowenstein the owners' support.
 After the game, the sisters reconcile before Dottie leaves with Bob.

-In the present, Dottie is reunited with the other players, including Kit, as well as Capadino and Lowenstein, but she learns from an older Stillwell that Evelyn is dead.
-Bob and Dugan are revealed to be dead too.
+Back in the present at Cooperstown, Dottie is reunited with the other players – including Kit – Capadino and Lowenstein, and reveals that Bob died the previous winter.
+She also discovers that Jimmy died a year earlier, in 1987, and she meets a grown up Stillwell, who tells her that Evelyn died a couple years earlier.
 The surviving Peaches sing Evelyn's team song and pose for a photo.
-During the closing credits, they play baseball at Doubleday Field.
+During the closing credits, they play baseball once again at Doubleday Field.